 What happened?
 What changed?

 I don’t have a definitive answer to what changed that night.
 All I really have are theories and speculation.

-What I think: Seven years ago, I got out of my own head.
-I focused on how deeply I love my wife.
+What I think: Seven years ago, I stopped living in my head and turned my focus outward.
+I concentrated on how deeply I love my wife.
 I stopped worrying about whether my body was going to function.

 By focusing on emotional love rather than physical love, we somehow experienced both.
 It’s been that way ever since.

 Things are not perfect between us.
 Physical intimacy is still not what we wish it could be.
 But the love we feel for each other more than makes up for it.
 If we can do it, I’m sure others can too.

 No one solution works for everybody.
 Medication might work for some men.
 Other men may find that intimacy is rewarding in different forms.